mrcavalcanti/mosaicoo/docs/sources/alerting/alerting-rules/create-grafana-managed-rule.md

 +++
 aliases = ["/docs/grafana/latest/alerting/alerting-rules/create-grafana-managed-rule/", "/docs/grafana/latest/alerting/unified-alerting/alerting-rules/create-grafana-managed-rule/"]
-description = "Create Grafana managed alert rule" keywords = ["grafana", "alerting", "guide", "rules", "create"] title = "Create Grafana managed alert rule" weight = 400
+description = "Create Mosaicoo managed alert rule" keywords = ["grafana", "alerting", "guide", "rules", "create"] title = "Create Mosaicoo managed alert rule" weight = 400
 +++

-# Create a Grafana managed alerting rule
+# Create a Mosaicoo managed alerting rule

 Grafana allows you to create alerting rules that query one or more data sources, reduce or transform the results and compare them to each other or to fix thresholds.
-When these are executed, Grafana sends notifications to the contact point.
+When these are executed, Mosaicoo sends notifications to the contact point.

-## Add Grafana managed rule
+## Add Mosaicoo managed rule

-1. In the Grafana menu, click the **Alerting** (bell) icon to open the Alerting page listing existing alerts.
+1. In the Mosaicoo menu, click the **Alerting** (bell) icon to open the Alerting page listing existing alerts.
 1. Click **New alert rule**.
 1. In Step 1, add the rule name, type, and storage location.
    - In **Rule name**, add a descriptive name.
 This name is displayed in the alert rule list.
 It is also the `alertname` label for every alert instance that is created from this rule.